kaleem-01/WebsiteTemplateCSSci/readme.md

 ii) session = Used to store session specific information.

-iii) request = Contains the attribute `path` for every request that the user makes in Unicode. render_template = Used to render html templates stored in the 'templates' folder.
+iii) request = Contains the attribute `path` for every request that the user makes in Unicode.

+iv) render_template = Used to render html templates stored in the 'templates' folder.

 _datetime:_